Forsyth County’s

 historic survival rates of out-of-hospital cardiac arrest (OHCA) in Forsyth County.1

-only 2% of cardiac arrest patients receive AED treatment before EMS arrives.2
+only 2% of cardiac arrest patients receive bystander AED treatment.2

 when an AED is used for OHCA by a bystander prior to EMS arrival, survival rates jump to 53%